 Therefor the number of ways for no matching birthdays for r individuals are: N (N − 1) . . .
 (N − r + 1)

 To work out the probability, we need the total sample space, we need the number of ways r people can have their birthdates without restriction.
 There are N ways for each person.
 Using the multiplication principle, the total number of ways that the birthdays can be assigned to r individuals will be: N to the power of r (N^r).

 We proceed to compute P (A), the probability of r individuals not sharing the same birthdays:

 Therefore the probability of finding at least one pair of birthdays, P (B) is

 So, we solve the problem.
 Knowing the solution is not enough, but understanding the implication of the solution is what matters.
 So, let’s try to put some numbers into the equations.
 Let’s take N = 365 days and work out a table for different values of r (refer to table 1) .

 If you realize by now, the more people present in the bar, the more likely that you can find someone with the same birthday with you (excluding the year of course).
 It sounds counter-intuitive, but the solution is true.
 I thought that since there are about 50 over social-political bloggers in Singapore, the chance of finding someone with the same birthday is definitely greater than 0.5.
 Guess what, I found one same to mine just right next to my doorstep.
 Lastly, I used to tell this to my female students in Cambridge.
-If there is a guy coming to them making such a bet (usually a pub has about 100 people), don’t take the bet.
+If there is a friend coming to you making such a bet in a party with more than 100 people, don’t take the bet.